jayrunkel/rocketDDPDemo/README.md

 engineers create notes when they want to mark a time period or situation that they want to remember to revisit after the launch has been completed.
-An automated system (implemented as Atlas triggers) is continuously watching the parameters as they stream in and creates notes whenever parameters reach thresholds that are out of bounds.
+An automated system (implemented as Atlas triggers) is continuously watching the metrics as they stream in and creates notes whenever parameters reach thresholds that are out of bounds.
 Weather data is stored in a S3 bucket and analyzed in combination with the launch data post launch.